pytorch/serve/docs/metrics.md

 ## Introduction

-TorchServe collects system level metrics in regular intervals, and also provides an API to collect custom metrics.
+TorchServe collects system-level metrics in regular intervals, and also provides an API to collect custom metrics.
 Metrics collected by metrics are logged and can be aggregated by metric agents.
 The system level metrics are collected every minute.
 Metrics defined by the custom service code can be collected per request or per a batch of requests.
 TorchServe logs these two sets of metrics to different log files.